Federal takeover of Fannie Mae and Freddie Mac: Previous attempts at GSE reform

-The American Enterprise Institute, a conservative think-tank, argues that "the government mission required them to keep mortgage interest rates low and to increase their support for affordable housing.
-Their shareholder ownership, however, required them to fight increases in their capital requirements and regulation that would raise their costs and reduce their risk-taking and profitability.
-But there were two other parties—Congress and the taxpayers—that also had a stake in the choices that Fannie and Freddie made.
-Congress got some benefits in the form of political support from the GSEs' ability to hold down mortgage rates, but it garnered even more political benefits from GSE support for affordable housing."
-However, such claims were at odds with the majority report of the Financial Crisis Inquiry Commission (FCIC).

 In 2003, the Bush Administration sought to create a new agency, replacing the Office of Federal Housing Enterprise Oversight, to oversee Fannie Mae and Freddie Mac.
-In 1992 in the wake of the savings and loan crisis, and over concern similar lending problems would develop, the Office of Federal Housing Enterprise Oversight was created as part of the Department of Housing and Urban Development.
+In 1992, in the wake of the savings and loan crisis, and over concern that similar lending problems would develop, the Office of Federal Housing Enterprise Oversight was created as part of the Department of Housing and Urban Development.
 While Senate and House leaders voiced their intention to bring about the needed legislation, no reform bills materialized.
 A Senate reform bill introduced by Senator Jon Corzine (D-NJ) (S.1656) never made it out of the 21-member (10 D, 11 R) Senate Banking, Housing, and Urban Affairs Committee.
-At the time, some members of the 108th congress expressed faith in the solvency of Fannie Mae and Freddie Mac.
+At the time, some members of the 108th Congress expressed faith in the solvency of Fannie Mae and Freddie Mac.
 Congressman Barney Frank (D-MA), for example, described them as "not facing any kind of financial crisis".

 In 2005, the Federal Housing Enterprise Regulatory Reform Act, sponsored by Senator Chuck Hagel (R-NE) and co-sponsored by Senators Elizabeth Dole (R-NC), John McCain (R-AZ) and John Sununu (R-NH), would have increased government oversight of loans given by Fannie Mae and Freddie Mac.
 Like the 2003 bill, it also died in the Senate Banking, Housing, and Urban Affairs Committee, this time in the 109th Congress.
 A full and accurate record of the congressional attempts to regulate the housing GSEs is given in the Congressional Record prepared in 2005.